 In April 2015, the Governor of Idaho authorized the establishment of an FDA-approved Epidiolex® Expanded Access program for treatment-resistant epilepsy in children.
-Executive Order 2015-03 directs the Department of Health and Welfare to implement and oversee the program.
+Executive Order 2015-03 directed the Department of Health and Welfare to implement and oversee the program.

 The Idaho’s Epidiolex® Expanded Access Program was created to: